ydydsnyd/mono/packages/replicache/doc/docs/concepts/faq.md

 ## What if I don’t have a dedicated backend?
 I use serverless functions for my backend

 No problem.
 You can implement the integration points as serverless functions.
-Our samples are all implemented this way.
+For example, see [todo-nextjs](https://github.com/rocicorp/todo-nextjs) which is built with Vercel serverless functions.

 ## How can I programmatically prevent Replicache from syncing?